Mini Croissant, Pain au Raisin and Danish pastries

 Take your piece of butter and test to make sure that if you stick your finger into it you leave a fingerprint.
 Too hard and your butter will break during the rolling.
 It needs to be firm but not brittle.

-Carefully flatten this piece of dough with a rolling pin to a thickness of 2cm then cover in greaseproof paper and pop into the freezer for ten minutes.
+Carefully flatten this piece of dough with a rolling pin to a thickness of 2cm (3/4 inch) then roll out into a long rectangle as before.